Stationary bicycle

 A stationary bicycle (also known as exercise bicycle, exercise bike, spinning bike, spin bike, or exercycle) is a device used as exercise equipment for indoor cycling.
 It includes a saddle, pedals, and some form of handlebars arranged as on a (stationary) bicycle.

-A stationary bicycle is usually a special-purpose exercise machine resembling a bicycle without wheels.
-It is also possible to adapt an ordinary bicycle for stationary exercise by placing it on bicycle rollers or a trainer.
-Rollers and trainers are often used by racing cyclists to warm up before racing, or to train on their own machines indoors.
+Resembling a bicycle without wheels, a stationary bicycle is usually a special-purpose exercise machine that may be adapted for stationary exercise from an ordinary bicycle by placing it on bicycle rollers or a trainer.
+Rollers and trainers are often used by racing cyclists to warm up before racing, or to train indoors on their own machines.

 History

 The ancestors of modern stationary bicycles date back to the end of the eighteenth century.
 The Gymnasticon was an early example.

 Types

 Some stationary bike models feature handlebars that are connected to the pedals so that the upper body can be exercised along with the lower body (much like an elliptical trainer).
 Most exercise bikes come with mechanisms to apply resistance to the pedals, enhancing the intensity of the exercise.
 Resistance mechanisms include magnets, fans, and friction mechanisms.
 Some models allow the user to pedal backwards to exercise antagonist muscles which are not exercised in forward pedaling.
 Exercise bicycles are typically manufactured using a crankshaft and bottom bracket, which turns a flywheel by means of a belt or chain.
 The bearings on these moving parts wear with use and may require replacement.

 Specialized indoor bicycles manufactured using a weighted flywheel at the front are used in the indoor cycling exercises called spinning.